spress/spress.yosymfony.com/docs/developers/index.md

 ## Create a plugins manually

+We recommended to use `new:plugin` command but if you want...
 It's recommended create each plugin in a separate folder and with a `composer.json` file.
 With Composer, you can create reusable plugins that can be available to somebody using [packagist.org](https://packagist.org/) and [Github](https://github.com/).

-You can see a plugins [example](https://github.com/yosymfony/spress-plugin-dataloader).
+You can see a plugin [example](https://github.com/yosymfony/spress-plugin-dataloader).

 ### Plugins skeleton